EpicEric/duper/SPEC.md

 A key may be either plain, quoted, or raw.

 **Plain keys** may only contain ASCII letters, ASCII digits, underscores `_`, and hyphens `-`.
 They must start with an ASCII letter, or an underscore followed by a letter or digit.
-Sequences of underscores and hyphens are not allowed.
+Sequences of underscores and hyphens are not allowed, and bare keys must not end with them.

 ```duper
 {